The history of INMQ as written by Karen Brown, professional machine quilter since 1994:

 The group first started collecting membership dues in 2006-7.
 At that time in order to build up the treasury, we also charged a fee to hear the speaker.
-This was dropped in 2008 and the membership dues still remain at $20/year, collected in November for the following year.
+This was dropped in 2008 and the membership dues are now $25, collected in November for the following year.

 At the annual Washington State Quilter’s show in October of every year, INMQ awards a ribbon in each quilt category for “Best Machine Quilting” and also a ribbon for “Best of Show Machine Quilting.”
 This was started in 2008 and the judging is done by INMQ members.
 Beginning in 2009 we have had a vendor booth at this show to sell our book of quilting patterns developed by the members and also to recruit new members to the group.